Personal Information Protection Compliance

 - home address, home phone, mobile phone and email

-Used to inform employer of cancelled or suspended status, competence program verification, and to contact members who can no longer be reached through their home information
+Used to inform employer of cancelled or suspended status, competence program verification, and to contact registrants who can no longer be reached through their home information

 - employment status, employer name, start and end dates, hours per week, work telephone and email

-Used to determine status, restrictions, credentials, and conditions
+Used to determine status, restrictions, authorizations, and conditions

 - school of training